lastzero/test-tools/README.md

         }
     }

-If you are using Composer, you just have to add "lastzero/test-tools" to your composer.json file:
+If you are using Composer, just add "lastzero/test-tools" to your composer.json file:

     "require": {
-        "lastzero/test-tools": ">=0.6"
+        "lastzero/test-tools": "~0.7"
     }

 By making a donation, you can support the further development and maintenance of this library: